sww1235/Dream-Home-wizards-tower/README.md

 2 lighting circuits in ceiling for WL lights, at least 2 more circuits in ceiling for other stuff like powered speakers, etc.

+Bathroom outlet and lighting circuit

+## Appliances

+### Commerical Option
+-   Hobart LXeR dishwasher
+-   Hobart HEC5D convection oven

+### Residential Option

+-   GE Café French Door Convection Wall Oven

 ## Ground floor

 Ground floor is open plan kitchen/living room/dining room.
 Has central circular fireplace with circular suspended chimney above it.
 This goes over floor 4 to avoid interfering with the lighting truss.
-Fireplace is wood burning
+With removable supports connected to fireplace.
+Fireplace is wood burning.

 all furniture/appliances are on casters to allow for flexibility, with plug and cord connected appliances and electronics connected to plugs in the ceiling.